lauraFortune/A-Walk-in-the-Shadows/README.md

 # A Walk In The Shadows
 Digital Multimedia group project designed to showcase - video, audio and image editing and manipulation.
 'A Walk in the Shadows' is a fictitious website promoting haunted walking tours of Dublin.
 The overall style of the site takes 1970s horror film graphics and fonts reveals in a linear “unveiling” narrative scroll.
 <br><br>
-My contribution involved:
+My contribution:
-  - Designing and building of webpage
+  - Complete design and build of webpage
   - Filming and editing of video footage
   - Manipulation and editing of images
   - Recording and editing of audio samples